rajh-phuyal/42libft/README.md

 # Libft
-String functions libary in C.
+Standard functions libary in C.

+This is a self-implemented functions in C that deals with strings, memory, chars and linked lists.